 The result of their collaboration is a 266-page, full-color, hardcover book that spans the decades.
 It conveys an abiding sense of community and how generations of athletes have learned from coaches who epitomized the values that sports engender.
 As Lemen said, "Teammates is more than a story of wins and losses over the decades.
 It is a story about all the values that one hopes young athletes will gain from sports."

-    You may order a copy of Teammates by contacting Amy Dunaway in the Alumni Office.
+You may order a copy of Teammates by contacting Lisa Holekamp Yost in the Alumni Office.

 You may peruse the book online by clicking on the following links:

 1930s/A Gathering Force in the ABCs

 1990s/State Titles Abound